Robert Sirota

 Photo by Ryuhei Shindo

 Sirota’s passion as an educator is reflected in his schedule of university seminars and residencies, most recently at schools such as the Yong Siew Toh Conservatory in Singapore, University of Missouri-Kansas City, Samford University, Carnegie Mellon University, Peabody Institute, University of Cincinnati College-Conservatory of Music, University of Nebraska-Lincoln, and New World School of the Arts at Miami Dade College.
-He also created and curated Bridging the Gap, a series of concerts at National Sawdust that explore the student/teacher and mentor/mentee relationships between generations of composers.
+He also created and curated Bridging the Gap, a series of concerts at National Sawdust that explored the student/teacher and mentor/mentee relationships between generations of composers.

 A native New Yorker, Sirota’s earliest compositional training began at the Juilliard School; he received his bachelor’s degree in piano and composition from the Oberlin Conservatory, where he studied with Joseph Wood and Richard Hoffman.
 A Thomas J. Watson Fellowship allowed him to study and concertize in Paris, where his principal teacher was Nadia Boulanger.
 Returning to America, Sirota earned a Ph.D. from Harvard University, studying with Earl Kim and Leon Kirchner.